 The Psychology Podcast

 Not every episode covers such touchy subjects.
-Previous shows included a discussion about the neuroscience of intelligence and creativity, highly sensitive people, and the power of passion and perseverance.
-His guest list has included Jordan Peterson, Angela Duckworth, Todd Kashdan, Brene Brown, and Kristin Neff, among others.
+Previous shows include a discussion about the neuroscience of intelligence and creativity, highly sensitive people, and the power of passion and perseverance.
+His guest list has included Jordan Peterson, Angela Duckworth, Todd Kashdan, Brené Brown, and Kristin Neff, among others.

 Kaufman describes himself as a humanistic psychologist who explores the “depths of human potential.”
-His research interests focus on creativity and well-being.
-He is the author of several books including, Transcend: The New Science of Self-Actualization available in April 2020.
+His research interests focus on creativity and wellbeing.
+He is the author of several books, including Transcend: The New Science of Self-Actualization.

 All in the Mind

 We also learn how musical preferences activate the Default Mode Network (DMN) in the brain.
 The DMN is described as what makes us “us.”
 This episode includes an excellent explanation of how neurons develop, get pruned, and affect learning.
 It also answers how music affects the aging brain.
-Dr. Hodges references the “nun study.”
+Dr. Hodges references the “nun study” (Iacono et al., 2009).

 Speaking of Psychology

-Dr. Sara Konrath, explains the connection in the episode titled, The Decline of Empathy and the Rise of Narcissism.
+Dr. Sara Konrath explains the connection in the episode The Decline of Empathy and the Rise of Narcissism.

-This podcast is broader in scope, much like the previous two.
+This podcast is broad in scope, much like the previous two.
 Because it has been in production for a number of years, there is a lot to learn and explore.

-- How the brain gets stuck on things; and,
+- How the brain gets stuck on things